lukexyz/Market-Analysis-Project/README.md

 Market analysis web-scraper that downloads vehicle attributes from Autotrader.co.uk and graphs the results.

-A machine learning algorithm is applied to approximate market value, and the market suggestions are returned as the listings which deviate the most from market value.
+A machine learning algorithm is applied to approximate the market value, and market suggestions are returned as the listings which deviate the most from market value.

 <img align="centre" src="https://raw.githubusercontent.com/lukexyz/Market-Analysis-Project/master/img/promo.png">

-#### Usage
+# Usage

 ##### Run web scraper
 ```
 from webscraper import TradeList